halajun/diasss/README.md

 ../bin/./test_demo --image ../test_data/img-xml/ --pose ../test_data/pose-xml/ --altitude ../test_data/altitude/ --groundrange ../test_data/groundrange/ --annotation ../test_data/annos-xml/
 ```
 Here:
-1. --image: the canonical transformed (or normal, should also work) side-scan image is saved in xml file of OpenCV (using the function cv::FileStorage()), in the size of NxM;
+1. --image: the canonical transformed (or normal, should also work) side-scan image is saved in xml file of OpenCV (using the function cv::FileStorage()), in the size of NxM, where N is the number of pings, and M is the number of bins;
 2. --pose: the initial pose (dead-reckoning) is also saved in xml file, in size of Nx6 (roll,pitch,yaw,x,y,z).
 3. --altitude： the altitude of AUV is saved in txt， in the size of Nx1；
 4. --groundrange: the ground range of side-scan image is also saved in txt, in the size of (M/2)x1;